top of page

 Although the impacts of music often feel like magic, they are rooted in science and neurology.
 Come join a board-certified music therapist from Keynote Music Therapy in learning about the growing field of music therapy and ways to intentionally utilize music in your daily life.

-November 14: TBD
+November 14: Just in Case

 December 12: Communicating Effectively